HomeLatest NewsGadgetsApple now among top five smartphone brands in India with 10% market share

 Analysts attribute Apple’s success in India to a three-pronged strategy focusing on local manufacturing, expanding distribution networks, and driving the premiumisation of its products.
 This approach has allowed Apple to cater to the growing demand for high-quality smartphones while also capitalising on India’s increasing appetite for premium electronics.

 Apple’s expanding retail presence in India has played a pivotal role in its growth.
-After launching flagship stores in and Mumbai, the company is set to open four more retail outlets across the country.
+After launching flagship stores in Delhi and Mumbai, the company is set to open four more retail outlets across the country.
 This move, along with strong online sales, has significantly increased Apple’s visibility and accessibility in the premium segment.

 Advertisement